Extensional Independence: Arrow Notation

 \section{Arrow Notation}

-It is attractive to represent $\apr_\phi\psi$ as a sort of implication $\phi \tto \psi$.
+It is attractive to represent $\apr_\phi\psi$, as introduced in Section~\ref{sluwesmurf}, as a sort of implication $\phi \tto \psi$.
 This is not entirely comfortable since we do not have the transitivity of implication.
 Anyway, to see how the alternative notation looks, we provide the principles we derived before and some new ones ---without any claim of completeness.

-We will assume that we always have the conjunction of a finite axiomatisation of ${\sf EA}+\mathrm B\Sigma_1$ as an axiom, whether we have $\phi$ or not, as in Remark~\ref{hacksmurf}, so that we have $\Sigma^0_1$-completeness unconditionally and also that our provability predicate is equivalent to a $\Sigma^0_1$-predicate.
+We will assume that we always have the conjunction of a finite axiomatisation of ${\sf EA}+\mathrm B\Sigma_1$, say $\alpha$, as an axiom, whether we have $\phi$ or not, as in Remark~\ref{hacksmurf}, so that we have (\dag) $\Sigma^0_1$-completeness unconditionally and that our provability predicate $\apr_\phi$ is equivalent to a Fefermanian $\Sigma^0_1$-predicate.